MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

    :::image type="content" source="../assets/videos/javascript-bot-app1_1.gif" alt-text="Graphical representation shows the steps to create a Teams app.":::

-After you create a new Teams app project, the directory structure of the app appears in the left panel and the **`README`** file in the right panel.
+After you create a new Teams app project, the directory structure of the app appears in the left pane and the **`README`** file in the right pane.

 :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/first-page_1.png" alt-text="Screenshot shows the  first page of Teams Toolkit." lightbox="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/first-page_1.png":::